LAOF: Robust Latent Action Learning with Optical Flow Constraints: Related Work

 \textbf{Visual encoder.} A growing research trend is to transform raw images into a compact feature space before training the dynamics models \cite{bruce2024genie, cui2024dynamo, nikulin2025latent, yang2025learning}.
-DynaMo \cite{cui2024dynamo} and LAOM \cite{nikulin2025latent} decouple the visual encoder from the IDM, while the FDM focus on reconstructing high-level image features rather than decoding latent actions into pixels.
+DynaMo \cite{cui2024dynamo} and LAOM \cite{nikulin2025latent} decouple the visual encoder from the IDM, with the FDM operating in feature space by reconstructing image features rather than high-dimensional pixel-level observations.
 Genie \cite{bruce2024genie} independently trains the visual encoder and CoMo \cite{yang2025learning} directly utilizes a pretrained ViT \cite{dosovitskiy2020image} as an image feature extractor.
 These works show that training IDM and FDM in feature space improves both representation quality and transferability across tasks and environments.
 Accordingly, we employ DINOv2 \cite{oquab2023dinov2}, a pre-trained visual encoder that provides robust and generalizable image features for downstream tasks, to control for variations in visual encoder learning across environments.
 Futhermore, some works \cite{klepach2025object, villar2025playslot} use pre-trained visual foundation models to decompose input video frames into spatio-temporal object slots for learning object-centric latent actions, mitigating performance degradation caused by distractors.
 Compared with spatio-temporal object slots, object-centric optical flow isolates objects and provides more direct motion information, allowing it to serve as a supervision signal that imposes stronger constraints on latent action learning.